fingo/spata/readme.md

 ### Schema validation

-Successful CSV parsing means that the underlying source has correct format (taking into account parser configuration).
+Successful CSV parsing means that the underlying source has the correct format (taking into account parser configuration).
-Nonetheless, the obtained records may have any content - being a collection of string they are very permissive.
+Nonetheless, the obtained records may have any content - being a collection of strings they are very permissive.
 We often require strict data content and format to be able to use it in accordance with our business logic. spata supports basic fields' format definition and validation.